hortonworks/cloudbreak/README.md

 * Documentation: https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cloudbreak-2.7.0/index.html

 # Local Development Setup
-As of now this document is focusing on setting up your development environment on OSX.
-You'll need brew to install certain components in case you don't have them already.
-To get brew please follow the install instructions on the brew homepage: https://brew.sh
+As of now this document focuses on setting up your development environment on macOS.
+You'll need Homebrew to install certain components in case you don't have them already.
+To get Homebrew please follow the install instructions on the Homebrew homepage: https://brew.sh

-As a prerequisite you need to have Java 11 installed.
-You can get it from [here](https://jdk.java.net/11/).
+As a prerequisite, you need to have Java 11 installed.
+You can choose from many options, including the Oracle JDK, Oracle OpenJDK, or an OpenJDK from any of several providers.
+For help in choosing your JDK, consult [Java is Still Free](https://medium.com/@javachampions/java-is-still-free-2-0-0-6b9aa8d6d244).

 You'll need Docker.
-For Mac, use [Docker for mac](https://docs.docker.com/docker-for-mac/install/).
+For Mac, use [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/).

 ## Cloudbreak Deployer